virtual/100daysofcode/index.md

   - Day 47: Code Complete, pp 74-86
   - Day 60: Code Complete, pp 86-94

+## R4 Day 82: 2021-08-21 Saturday

+Working on [FED project #3](https://virtual.github.io/fed-projects/03/).
+Styled hero background to be better for mobile and desktop; updated URL shortener to include (faked-in) result if the link given in valid.
+Spacing between table rows (given a different background color) is kind of difficult actually.
+Ended up using a border top for `tr + tr`.

 ## R4 Day 81: 2021-08-20 Friday